Basics of JavaScript¶

 JavaScript is like the scriptwriter behind the scenes, turning static web pages into dynamic, interactive stories that captivate the audience.
 While there are various frameworks like React.js and Vue.js that offer additional features, this class will focus on the basics of JavaScript, also known as “vanilla” JavaScript, following the ES6+ standards.
 Learn more about ES6+ standards here.

-section: JavaScript here loads before anything else on the page.
-This is a good spot for scripts that need to set things up before the page shows to the user. - Inside the
+1. Inside the <head> section: JavaScript here loads before anything else on the page.
+This is a good spot for scripts that need to set things up before the page shows to the user.

 Remember, the order in which scripts are loaded can make or break your webpage- imagine putting the ending of a mystery movie at the beginning!